RxAnte/oauth/documentation/custom-auth-hook.md

 # Custom Authentication Hook

 In some cases, you may wish to do additional authentication against your database or some local user-data, or what have you.
-Both `RequireOauthSessionLoginRedirectMiddleware` and `RequireOauthTokenHeaderMiddleware` check for an implementation of `\RxAnte\OAuth\CustomAuthenticationHook` in the `\RxAnte\OAuth\CustomAuthenticationHookFactory`.
+The middlewares `RequireOauthSessionLoginRedirectMiddleware`, `RequireOauthSessionAccessDeniedMiddleware`, and `RequireOauthTokenHeaderMiddleware` check for an implementation of `\RxAnte\OAuth\CustomAuthenticationHook` in the `\RxAnte\OAuth\CustomAuthenticationHookFactory`.
 If you would like to provide custom authentication, create an implementation of `\RxAnte\OAuth\CustomAuthenticationHook` and add it to your container.

 [PHP-DI](https://php-di.org) example